 The concept of unreliable memory serves as the inspiration for this body of work.
 Research has demonstrated that a significant portion of early childhood memories may not have actually occurred, and even adult eyewitness testimony can be flawed.
 Psychologist Elizabeth Loftus has shown that it is possible to plant false memories that appear indistinguishable from authentic ones.
 This raises the question of whether authentic memory truly exists.

-Accessing memory appears to be a constructive process.
-The mind recreates places and experiences in the moment of recollection.
-So how much if any, of our memories reflect objective truth?
+The process of accessing memories is inherently constructive, as the mind recreates places and experiences in the moment of recollection.
+This prompts consideration of the extent to which our memories accurately reflect objective truth.

 This series received a Neutral Density (ND) Award in 2021.

 This series received a Fine Art Photography (FAPA) Award Nomination in 2022.

 Each image in this series is available to purchase as a signed, limited edition archival C-type print.